People

 B.S.
 Mechanical Engineering, Marquette University, 2018-2023

-Max is a first-year master’s student originally from Delafield, Wisconsin.
+Max is a second-year master’s student originally from Delafield, Wisconsin.
 His work will focus on cartilage mechanics and property classification.
 Outside of the lab Max enjoys backpacking and traveling to new places.

 Kyobeom Ku